Maintaining protection of the information entrusted to our care by our constituents is of the utmost importance to AANA.

-We collect several types of information from and about users of our Website and others, including information:
+We collect several types of information from and about users of our Website and others, including:

-- that is about you individually, but is not held in a form to identify you, such as age, gender, language preferences, expertise, date of birth; and/or
+- information about you individually, but is not held in a form to identify you, such as age, gender, language preferences, expertise, date of birth;